-George Thorogood Brings Buddy Weiser to Chip!
+George Thorogood Brings Buddy Weiser to Chip in 2006!

 George Thorogood Brings Buddy Weiser to Sturgis Rally

 When the Chip looks for Sturgis bands, it looks for folks who know how to party.
 So, how can you have a 25th Annual Best Party Anywhere without everyone's good buddy weiser, George Thorogood & The Destroyers?

 This is THE party band for the ages.
 And they're coming joining with Montgomery Gentry Monday, Aug.
 7 to kick off the official start of the Sturgis Motorcycle Rally to their hard-drinkin', hard livin' blues-based anthems for wreckless abandon fit so well, they seem to have been custom-written for Sturgis entertainment.

 Rather like riding a Harley-Davidson at the Sturgis Bike Rally…

 When we first started, none of us had any idea we'd still be going strong for this long.
 It's truly living a dream," Thorogood said.

 Sturgis Rally concerts among countless festivals for tireless performers